serviss-ventures/nicnixr-landing/REVOLUTIONARY_COMMUNITY_SYSTEM_DOCUMENTATION.md

 - Integration with wearables for stress detection

 ## Success Metrics
-- Average SOS response time: < 5 minutes
+- Average support response time: < 5 minutes
 - Buddy connection rate: 80% in first week
 - Daily active users in community: 60%
-- Crisis prevention rate: 90% avoid relapse after SOS
+- Support success rate: 90% feel better after reaching out

 ## Implementation Priority
-1. ✅ Core UI and navigation
+1. ✅ Core UI and navigation with welcoming design
 2. 🔄 Backend API for real-time features
 3. 🔄 Buddy matching algorithm
 4. 🔄 WebSocket integration
 5. 🔄 Push notifications
 6. 🔄 Live room functionality

-This community system is designed to be THE go-to platform for nicotine cessation support, providing what Reddit can't: immediate, personalized, crisis-focused support when users need it most.
+This community system is designed to be THE go-to platform for nicotine cessation support, providing what Reddit can't: immediate, personalized, and genuinely caring support when users need it most - all wrapped in a beautiful, anxiety-reducing design.